Results.

 |

-* Reopening of pleadings – Court’s discretion under Rule 46(3) and inherent powers under Rule 90 – extension of time for filing pleadings.
+Civil procedure — Re-opening of pleadings — Court’s discretion under Rule 46(3) and inherent powers under Rule 90 — Granting extension and deeming late response filed

 |